dcdelia/tinyvm/README.md

 where:
 	PROB is either -1 (no branch weight) or an integer in {0, ..., 100}
 	COND is either ALWAYS or NEVER
+	OPEN (open OSR) means the continuation function is generated when the OSR is fired
+	SLVD (resolved OSR) generates the continuation function right away UPDATE instruments the original function
+	COPY instruments a copy of the original function
 	F1 and F2 are existing functions
 	P1 and P2 are locations in F1 and F2 respectively
 	V1 is the target of one or more calls in F1